-- Pest control: insect pests are repelled in autumn by the presence of a companion plant with a repulsive smell, in spring by attracting them to the ES Alicia flowers. - Soil health: companion plants have positive effects on soil Weed control: soil cover contributes to weed suppression. health by improving soil structure: lower risk of erosion, Nitrogen input: companion plants increase oilseed rape deep root penetration.
+- Pest control: insect pests are repelled in autumn by the presence of a companion plant with a repulsive smell, in spring by attracting them to the ES Alicia flowers. - Weed control: soil cover contributes to weed suppression. - Nitrogen input: companion plants increase oilseed rape nitrogen nutrition by 30U if well-developed, thanks to ability to fix atmospheric nitrogen and to release it when destroyed.